The early years! A Nongame Wildlife Program staff photo from the early 1980s.

 In the fall of 2018, Carrol Henderson retired from the MN DNR after many successful years and projects and Cynthia Osmundson was hired as the new Nongame Wildlife Program leader.
 Cynthia came to the Program with goals to collaborate with Minnesota’s many wildlife enthusiasts and to maintain and enhance the state’s diversity of wildlife.

 And we’ve been doing just that!
 We survey and research new species of nongame wildlife, like dragonflies, butterflies, moths, snails, and native bees.
 We continue to enlist the help of community scientists.
-We’re studying Minnesota’s reptiles, running educational wildlife webcams, monitoring Minnesota’s golden eagle population, and so much more.
+We’re studying Minnesota’s reptiles, running wildlife webcams, promoting wildlife education, monitoring Minnesota’s golden eagle population, and so much more.
 We’re also working closely with biologists and land managers in related programs, like the Minnesota Biological Survey, the DNR’s Center for Aquatic Mollusk Program, and Scientific and Natural Areas programs.

 The Nongame Wildlife Program protects and manages crucial habitats, conducts scientific research to better understand Minnesota’s wildlife species and the ecosystems they live within, and forges connections between Minnesotans and native wildlife through outreach and education.
 And thanks to your help and support, we will continue to preserve and protect Minnesota’s wildlife for years to come!